Unified Functional-Holographic Theory of the QCD Critical End Point: Consistency and Validation

 with $S[\Phi]$ the microscopic action defined at the UV scale $\Lambda$, a diagonal regulator kernel $R_k$ whose fermionic blocks carry a minus sign in traces, and sources $J$ coupled linearly to all fields.
 The flowing effective action is obtained from the modified Legendre transform $\Gamma_k[\varphi]=\sup_J{J\cdot\varphi-\ln\mathcal Z_k[J]}-\tfrac{1}{2}\varphi R_k \varphi$, and obeys the exact Wetterich equation

 where $\mathrm{STr}$ denotes a supertrace over momenta, internal indices, and the boson-fermion grading.
 Quark two-point functions follow from $\Gamma_k^{(2)}$ by inversion.
-Functional differentiation of \eqref{eq:Wetterich-A} with respect to the quark fields, evaluated at the stationary background, yields the flow of the inverse propagator $S_k^{-1}$.
-Upon integrating $k$ from $\Lambda$ to $0$, with an initial condition fixed by the renormalized UV action, this flow reproduces the Dyson-Schwinger equation in the chosen truncation.
-Concretely, for a rainbow-ladder-consistent truncation and background-field gauge, the integrated flow gives
+Functional differentiation of Eq.~\eqref{eq:Wetterich-A} with respect to the quark fields, evaluated at the stationary background, yields the flow of the inverse propagator $S_k^{-1}$.
+Upon integrating $k$ from $\Lambda$ to $0$, with an initial condition fixed by the renormalized UV action, this flow reproduces the Dyson-Schwinger equation in the chosen approximation scheme.
+Concretely, within the rainbow–ladder approximation and background-field gauge, the integrated flow gives

-where $\Sigma_{4f}$ collects the bosonized four- and six-fermion contributions governed by the running couplings that arise from the projection of \eqref{eq:Wetterich-A} onto color-singlet scalar-pseudoscalar, isoscalar-vector, and determinantal channels.
+where $\Sigma_{4f}$ collects the bosonized four- and six-fermion contributions governed by the running couplings that arise from the projection of Eq.~\eqref{eq:Wetterich-A} onto color-singlet scalar-pseudoscalar, isoscalar-vector, and determinantal channels.
 Equation \eqref{eq:DSE-from-FRG} shows that quark self-energies are generated once and only once by the loop structures in the supertrace.
-To avoid double counting when mesonic composite fields are introduced via Hubbard-Stratonovich (HS) transformations, the truncation is chosen in “dynamical hadronization” form.
+To avoid double counting when mesonic composite fields are introduced via Hubbard-Stratonovich (HS) transformations, the ansatz is chosen in “dynamical hadronization” form.
 In this form, the flow of four-fermion vertices is traded for composite-field propagators and Yukawa vertices such that